 During the execution of the project and at any stage of the project, it is quite often that some problems may occur.
-So this is the challenge for the whole team, that how to tackle that problem so that it may not influence the result.
-By keeping in view this problem, the next principle emerges, known as the “Intervention and execution strategy”.
+So this is the challenge for the whole team: how to tackle that problem so that it may not influence the result.
+Thus, the next principle emerges, known as the “Intervention and execution strategy”, by keeping in view this problem.
 According to this principle, whenever an issue or a problem occurs in the project, there should be a permanent fixation of that problem so that it may not repeat in the future.
 Also, every project staff’s duty is to put their contribution and idea to resolve a particular problem if it occurs.

 5. Organizational Alignment